-The VET sector largely caters for the needs of other AOD workers.
-Competency based training (CBT), is now the recognised method for vocational training in the AOD field.
+Source: Roche et al. (2008)

 There is significant dissatisfaction among AOD managers with the VET sector's provision of AOD courses.
 Reasons for dissatisfaction include:

-- Poor-quality training and assessment - Lack of correspondence between what was learned through training and skills required on the job

-- Training content being out of date or out of touch with industry developments - Lack of practical experience/work placements - Perceived variability in the quality of VET training - Limitations in its ability to adequately equip workers with the necessary skills to meet the increasingly complex needs of AOD clients (Pidd et al., 2010).
+- Poor-quality training and assessment - Lack of correspondence between what was learned through training and skills required on the job - · Training content being out of date or out of touch with industry developments - Lack of practical experience/work placements - · Perceived variability in the quality of VET training - Limitations in its ability to adequately equip workers with the necessary skills to meet the increasingly complex needs of AOD clients (Pidd, Roche, & Carne, 2010).

-A number of respondents in the Roche et al. (2012) study had significant reservations about the recently revised Training Package (CHC08), which provides a framework for all VET sector AOD qualifications.
+A number of VET trainer respondents in the Roche et al. (2012) study had significant reservations about the recently revised Training Package (CHC08), which provides a framework for all VET sector AOD qualifications.
 Sources of dissatisfaction included: